crossminer/CrossRec/README.md

 <sup>(2)</sup> Università degli Studi del Sannio Benevento, Italy

-The paper has been accepted for publication by Journal of Systems and Software,
+The paper has been accepted for publication by Journal of Systems and Software ([link](https://www.sciencedirect.com/science/article/pii/S0164121219302341))

 and the following paper that has been published at the Proceedings of the 9th Italian Information Retrieval Workshop, Rome, Italy, May, 28-30, 2018